Andy Haworth: Career

 Shortly after leaving Bury, he soon move to Scotland by signing for Falkirk in the first division on a free transfer, with a two-year deal.
 Despite a good start in friendlies having scored twice, he failed to score later on in his Falkirk career, having been described as 'make the difference-type player' by manager Steven Pressley.
 On 30 November 2012, Haworth left Falkirk by mutual consent having failed to settle in Scotland.
 Upon a move to Notts County, Haworth stated his move to Falkirk was a "big mistake".

 After his release from Falkirk, Haworth signed for League Two side Rochdale on 24 January after spending two months as a free agent, making newly manager Keith Hill his first signing.
 He made his debut, the next day, coming on as a substitute for Ashley Grimes in late minutes, as Rochdale settle a draw with Cheltenham Town.
 However, later in the season, Haworth has his playing time reduce, having spent time on bench or left out the squad selection and at the end of the season, he was released by the club, along with seven other players.

-Haworth signed an initial 6-month deal with Notts County on 1 July 2013.
+Haworth signed an initial six-month deal with Notts County on 1 July 2013.
 After the move, Haworth says joining Notts County made him glad.
-However, it didn't and would go on to join Conference National side, Tamworth on loan.
+However, it did not and would go on to join Conference National side, Tamworth on loan.
 After making one appearance, Haworth joined Tanworth on a permanent basis after being released by Notts County.

 On 12 April 2014, it was confirmed he hadd left the club.

 On 24 June 2014, Haworth joined Cheltenham Town on a one-year deal.
-On 25 January 2015 he went on loan to Conference North side Barrow, before signing permanently for the club that summer.
+On 25 January 2015, he went on loan to Conference North side Barrow, before signing permanently for the club that summer.

 After two years with Barrow, Haworth moved to join Macclesfield Town in February 2017.
 After a short spell with the Silkmen, on 11 August 2017 Haworth signed for Torquay United.

 In October 2017, Haworth moved on again, joining fellow National League side Guiseley.

-Ahead of the 2018/19 season, Haworth dropped down to the Southern League Premier Central, signing for Halesowen Town, before further spells that season with Northern Premier League sides Glossop North End and Bamber Bridge.
+Ahead of the 2018–19 season, Haworth dropped down to the Southern League Premier Central, signing for Halesowen Town, before further spells that season with Northern Premier League sides Glossop North End and Bamber Bridge.
 He next played for Stafford Rangers, before being released in November 2019.

 Following a time with Ashton United, Haworth signed for Squires Gate of the North West Counties Premier Division in September 2020.